Truvani Protein Powder Review

 Like Truvani, drink wholesome is additive-free and dairy-free.
 Unlike Truvani, it is made with real foods.
 This might seem like a small difference, but in the long term, it could change your life.
 Stick to real foods, your gut will thank you.

 Several recent studies have examined the role of the gut in diagnosis, prognosis, and treatment of a variety of diseases, and have concluded that it plays an integral role in overall health.
-Given the important role that your gut plays, you should consider the ways in which the foods you eat affect it.
-You should also consider the potentially enormous impact that protein powder can have on your gut microbiome.
+It follows that you should consider the ways in which the foods you eat affect your gut.
+You should also consider the potentially enormous impact of protein powder.
 Protein powder is not just any food, it is a food that you probably consume regularly, if not daily.

 ★★★★★